 Bamburgh Castle

-A vast fortress on a crag above one of England's finest beaches, the image the whole coast is judged by.
+A vast fortress on a crag, above one of England's finest beaches.
+This is the image the whole coast is judged by.

-Bamburgh is the postcard everything else on this coast gets measured against: a huge red-sandstone fortress riding a ridge of volcanic rock, with miles of pale beach below and the Farne Islands scattered out to sea.
-This was the royal seat of the ancient kingdom of Northumbria; the Victorian arms magnate Lord Armstrong later rebuilt it, and his family still own it.
-Inside are armouries, the King's Hall and archaeology from the Anglo-Saxon citadel found beneath the grounds.
-The beach is open to all and magnificent in winter, when spray streams off the dunes and the walls glower under low light.
-The village deserves an hour too, with the Grace Darling lifeboat story told close by.
+Bamburgh is the postcard the rest of this coast gets measured against.
+A huge red-sandstone fortress rides a ridge of volcanic rock.
+Below it, miles of pale beach run out towards the Farne Islands.
+This was the royal seat of the ancient kingdom of Northumbria.
+The Victorian arms magnate Lord Armstrong later rebuilt it, and his family still own it.
+Inside are armouries, the King's Hall, and finds from the Anglo-Saxon citadel discovered beneath the grounds.
+The beach is open to everyone, and it is magnificent in winter.
+Spray streams off the dunes and the walls glower under low light.
+Give the village an hour too.
+The Grace Darling lifeboat story is told close by.

-Our tip Walk north along the beach at low tide and look back, the classic view of the castle over the dunes is better than anything you'll get from the road.
+Our tip Walk north along the beach at low tide, then look back.
+The classic view of the castle over the dunes beats anything you will see from the road.

 Ramp (1:6) into the King's Hall gives wheelchair access to the first five rooms; wheelchairs are not permitted beyond this point on health-and-safety grounds due to steps and narrow passages.
 Steep steps to the western ward and battery terrace.